andyglick/sat4j/README.md

 If you use the `--only-control-bumper` flag only the bumper is dynamically set.
 Otherwise DAC will set both bumper and bumpstrategy.

+To use an extended set of state features you can use the `--use-additional-features` flag.
+If this flag is not set, DAC will use the following state features to learn a policy:
+- `deltatime`
+- `decisions`
+- `depth`
+- `decisionLevel`
+Setting the '--use-additional-features' will include
+- `numberOfVariables`
+- `numberOfOriginalConstraints`
+- `org.sat4j.pb.constraints.pb.OriginalBinaryClausePBOriginal`
+- `org.sat4j.pb.constraints.pb.MinWatchCardPBOriginal`
+- `org.sat4j.pb.constraints.pb.LearntHTClausePBLearned`
+- `org.sat4j.pb.constraints.pb.MaxWatchPbLearned`
+- `org.sat4j.pb.constraints.pb.MinWatchCardPBLearned`
+- `propagation`
+- `restarts`
+- `reduceddb`
+If you want to change features in this selection or add new features read the [instructions at the end of this README](#changing-and-including-new-state-features).

+Via the `--reward-type` argument you can specify which reward you can choose from different rewards, namely `time`, `time_proxy` or `control_steps`.
+Whereas both "time" and "time_proxy" allow for learning policies that aim for minimizing SAT4Js running-time directly. "control_steps" (which is used per default) on the other hand allows for learning policies that require as few conflicts as possible and thereby reducing SAT4Js running time.

 ### Across Multiple Problem Instances

 To learn a dynamic configuration policy on multiple problem instance you can execute the following command